7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 - There will be off piste discussion of regarding researching concepts for this
 - There will be my trails and successes
 - This is also exploratory - some very not good Opsec and some much better Opsec
-- Warning the last section contains my and only my opinions of Snowden.
+- Warning the last section contains mine and only my opinions of Snowden.

 - [[Red-Team-Capstone-Challenge-Notes.md]]
 - [[Red-Team-Capstone-Challenge-CMD-by-CMDs.md]]